 San Ignacio Miní was discovered in the middle of the jungle, which took over when the mission was abandoned in the 18th century.

 We continued our adventure by bus, to the town that I called home for a year.
-Twelve hours and a comprehensive border control later, we arrived in Malabrigo, Santa Fe.
+Twelve hours and an extensive state border control later, we arrived in Malabrigo, Santa Fe.